guiglass/LUXOR/questions and answers.md

 	🍎 It's recomended to use Unity 2019.4 with the APS_SDK however other versions are compatible and the APS_SDK can be used with Unity 2018.4.20f1 (for backwards compatibility with vrchat). *The APS_SDK is not compatible with Unity 2020!*
 	- Using Blender 2.8 is recomended, however 2.79 is mostly supported.
    </details>
-- **Can I import a custom avatar into Luxor?**
+- **Can I import a custom avatar into LUXOR?**
   <details><summary>Yes, using the APS_SDK allows adding custom avatars.</summary>
-	The APS_SDK allows adding avatars to Luxor using modles from either .fbx or .blend files:
+	The APS_SDK allows adding avatars to LUXOR using modles from either .fbx or .blend files:
 	<p align="center">
 		<img width="15%" height="15%" src="http://i3.ytimg.com/vi/oEwkhIr4ffw/hqdefault.jpg">
 	</p>